sta-titansrobotics/2022-23-powerplay/PUSH2GITHUB.md

 # Pushing Your Changes to Github

+In order to push your changes from your device to the team repository in Github, you will need to do the following:

 1. In Github, got to Settings (under your profile) --> Developer Settings (at the bottom) --> Personal Access Tokens --> Generate New Token
 2. Copy the new token